CTPSSTAFF/dboard-prototype-1/README.md

 \(If there were errors loading the CSV files, the __Part 3__ function is called.)
 Part 2 simply passes the results of parsing the CSV files to the main 'driver' function responsible for generating the visualizations of each 'class' of performance data.

+### The Catecory-Specific Code
+There is one main 'driver' routine for producing the visualization for each of the 6 categories of performance data.
+Depending upon whether there is both 'statewide' and 'MPO area' or only 'MPO area' data for a particular category, the main 'driver' for it is passed either two or one parameters.
+The values passed for these parameters are the _parsed_ data read from the relevant CSV file\(s\).

+The main business of these 'driver' routines are to extract information from the raw parsed data passed to it, and 'package' it in a form suitable for the generation of each required visualization.
+The driver routines then call one or more category-specific routines that contain the code to generate a plotly.js visualization.